great-expectations/great_expectations/docs/source/intro.rst

 Great Expectations is a python framework for bringing data pipelines and products under test.

 Software developers have long known that automated testing is essential for managing complex codebases.
-Using the concept of :ref:`pipeline_testing`, Great Expectations brings the same discipline, confidence, and acceleration to data science and engineering teams.
+Great Expectations brings the same discipline, confidence, and acceleration to data science and engineering teams.

 Why would I use Great Expectations?